-Timeframe: Proactive outreach through June 2031; Revise guidelines and approval processes by December 2027
+Quantified Objective:# TBDTimeframe:Proactive outreach through June 2031; Revise guidelinesand approval processes by December 2027Responsible Party:Community Planning and Building DepartmentFunding Source:General Fund

 The retail and office landscapes are shifting and this change represents an opportunity to encourage mixed-use developments (housing over first-floor commercial uses) as a preferred development form via community outreach.
 The City will proactively work with property owners, property managers, and realtors to promote and incentivize upper-floor housing opportunities, including the potential of allowing a third-floor mezzanine for affordable housing.
-Such development would be subject to the City's 30-foot height limit.
+Such development would be subject to appropriate objective design standards, including the City's 30-foot height limit.